jmetev1/petroTwitter/reading/index.md

 This sprint uses [npm](https://www.npmjs.com/) to manage its dependencies. npm comes bundled with Node, and is another JavaScript package manager that makes it easy for developers to share and reuse code.
 Even though npm started in the Node ecosystem, it is quickly becoming the default choice for sharing all types of JavaScript code.

-If you're comfortable with Bower, you should feel right at home with npm.
-Understanding a few small differences is all you need to get up and running:
+If you're comfortable with other package managers such as Bower, you will feel right at home with npm:

-* Instead of running `bower install` you run `npm install`
+* Run `npm install` to install your package dependencies
-* npm's configuration file is `package.json` instead of `bower.json`
+* npm's configuration file is `package.json`
-* npm downloads packages into `node_modules` instead of `bower_components`
+* npm downloads packages into a folder called `node_modules` which is automatically created if it does not exist
-* npm has no equivalent of `.bowerrc`

 Install this sprint's dependencies: